belle2/basf2/online_book/computing/bsub.rst

 .. rubric:: Saving job output

-Finally, it would probably be a good idea to have the output of your LSF jobs into a log file.
+Finally, it would probably be a good idea to save the output of your LSF jobs into a log file.
 The relevant bsub option is -o (standard output) and -e (standard error).

+Replcing -o with -oo will overwrite the log file.

 To have 16GB of memory on the short job queue with a log file